segmind/cral-docs/installation.md

 ```

 > If you need help getting started with docker, please refer this [post](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

-`TODO: @pratik List of items already installed on docker.
-Auto download cral built in?`

 > Note that Nvidia Driver and Nvidia Container Toolkit is needed on the host machine.